EuroPython/website/data/pages-content/faq.md

 ## **Q. How can I join after having bought a remote ticket?**

-A. We will have a dedicated platform for you to join remotely.
-We will email the the joining instructions a few days before the conference.
+A. Any ticket (except the Stream-only) will have a link to join our remote platform Venueless.
+Just open your ticket and click on the link to join.
+There is no user or password, the link is your password.
+Each ticket can allow 3 simultaneous sessions.
+If you join with more than 3 devices, the oldest will be logged out.

 ## **Q. What is the difference between a remote ticket and livestream-only ticket**